 We live in Belgium and Hallerbos isn’t that far for us.
 Yet somehow rarely manage to find the time to visit it at the peak bluebell blooming season.
 So despite us being locals, there were a few things we didn’t consider when we visited Hallerbos recently.

 Here’s what you should know when planning to visit Hallerbos:

 - The forest can be very wet and some paths are extremely muddy after the rain.
 While some roads in the forest are tarmac, most paths leading to the nicest places in the forest are really muddy.
 You may want to wear walking shoes or even hiking boots.
 If I were to go there again, I’d definitely take rain boots, certainly for the children.

-- There are no toilets in the forest and only a few restaurants nearby.
-The restaurants may be far away from where you are, so if you plan to spend a couple of hours in the forest you may want to pack a picnic and take some water with you.
+- There are no bathroom facilities in the forest and only a few restaurants nearby.
+The restaurants may be far away from where you are, so if you plan to spend a couple of hours in Hallerbos, you may want to pack a picnic and take some water with you.

-- You could probably visit the forest with a stroller, but you would need one with larger wheels.
-And be prepared to push it uphill once in a while.
+- If you are visiting Hallerbos with young children, you will be glad to know that you can visit some parts of the forest with a stroller.
+However, you would need a stroller with large rubber wheels and be prepared to push it uphill once in a while.

 Are you planning a trip to Belgium?
 Don’t miss our insider tips and advice.
 Check this suggested Belgium itinerary that brings you to all the best places in just 3 or 4 days.